Chris-nyan/group2/usecase/usecase18.md

 ## MAIN SUCCESS SCENARIO

-1. Data analyst requests report about top 5 populated capital cities in a continent where 5 is provided by the user.
+1. Data analyst requests report about all the capital cities in a continent by largest population to smallest.
 2. System extract from database according to the request.
 3. System displays result.